framely/community/docs/guide/concepts.md

 To make Framely capable enough to build conversational interface for any service, while staying as conceptually simple as possible, Framely adopts a static parts of type system that is required by OpenAPI: which in addition to primitive type and enums, also include arrays, composite type as well as inheritance and polymorphism support.
 The Framely CUI types, including intent, frame and entity, are dual purposed: in service or schema layer, they can be directly mapped into code level (currently Java/Kotlin) to invoke the service functions; in conversation layer, these same types directly encode the semantics of user utterances.
 By grounding user utterance onto data types at schema level, we can easily separate interaction design and language perception, which also makes multilingual support a no-brainer.

 ### Intents
-To cover a range of user needs, a chatbot typically offers conversational interface to a collection of the services via intent.
-On Framely, intent is a composite data type with zero or more slots (think of member data in object-oriented programming sense), the type of slots can be intent, frame (both concrete and interface) and entity.
-And slot can also be multivalued, which means we can take more than one values for that slot.
+Intents mean different things from different angles.
+For developer, an intent is essentially a function that a user can access through conversations.
+At schema layer, an intent is a composite data type with zero or more slots, each representing some input parameters needed by the underlying function.
+The type of slots can be intent, frame (both concrete and interface) and entity.
+And a slot can also be multivalued.

 In conversation layer, an intent represents what a user wants, is typically expressed by full sentences or verb phrases in user utterances.
 Examples for such utterances includes: "I would like to make a reservation on Sunday" or "Book me a table for two for Sunday evening".
 In the service layer, the intent can be thought as a function signature, with its slots directly mapped as input parameter for actual service function.